pulumi/pulumi-awsx/specs/component-design.md

    can automatically compute on their behalf (like `placementContraints`, `networkConfiguration` and `launchType`).
    In this case, there is a substanctive reduction in effort and cognitive load by providing a more convenient entry-point ourselves that takes care of this for the user.

+1. When creating a component resource, we do not subclass existing raw aws resources.
+Inheritance presents a large set of design challanges, including how to properly represent same-named, but differently typed, properties on the raw resource and the component resource.
+Similarly, with inheritance, it is not possible to have default resource parented properly.
+This is because the default resource must be created before calling 'super' so that their data can be passed to the raw resource.
+But there is no way to then 'parent' as we haven't created the resource htat will be their parent.
+Composition prevents these issues, at the cost of making it so that there are extra virtual 'component resources' in the users stack that wrap these logical resources.

 1. When a resource has properties that logically are related to some other resource, expose the property both in its raw form, but also through a callback-style interface that allows just passing